Riet Velthuisen – Founder/Director

 Jenny also has a background in dance having studied and performed with the Andahazy Ballet Company where she was in major productions such as Giselle, Les Sylphides, Scheherazade, Los Seises, and Miraculous Stag.
 She also participated in numerous lecture demonstrations and smaller performances.
 After completing a pedagogy class taught by Lorand and Anna Andahazy, Jenny joined the teaching staff at Andahazy Ballet Company.
 Spooner later taught for Continental Ballet Company until 1999 when she focused her time on administrative duties.

-Along with being an integral part of studio operations, student enrollment, Box Office, Alicia Smith has taught levels Pre-Ballet thru Ballet 1 there and been a substitute teacher.
+Along with being an integral part of studio operations, student enrollment, Box Office, Alicia Smith has taught levels Pre-Ballet, Ballet 1, Ballet 3, been Assistant Teacher for OEE classes, and has been a substitute teacher, among many additional roles.

 In her dance education and performance experience, Alicia earned a Bachelor of Fine Arts Degree from the Dance program at Stephens College in Columbia, Missouri.
 She trained primarily in ballet and modern, as well as studied Musical Theater, and several world dances.
 Alicia took part in the department’s many dance performances annually, in addition to choreographing.

-Prior to her dance involvement and awards throughout high school (at Stoneleigh-Burnham in Massachusetts), she trained at Ballet Arts Minnesota in ballet, pointe, and modern.
+Prior to her dance involvement and awards throughout high school (at Stoneleigh-Burnham School in Massachusetts), she trained at Ballet Arts Minnesota in ballet, pointe, and modern dance.
 Each year she performed in showcases like their annual City Children’s Nutcracker production.
 Alicia has also performed with the Dance Theatre of Harlem in Donald Byrd’s Nutcracker, in Minneapolis.

 Some of Alicia’s other work experiences include: the Children’s Theatre Company and working with students in Saint Paul Public Schools.
 She’s been with CBC since 2011.